Telos: Telos vs techne

 Telos is associated with the concept called techne, which is the rational method involved in producing an object or accomplishing a goal or objective.
 In the Theuth/Thamus myth, for instance, the section covering techne referred to telos and techne together.
 The two methods are, however, not mutually exclusive in principle.
 These are demonstrated in the cases of writing and seeing, as explained by Martin Heidegger: the former is considered a form of techne, as the end product lies beyond (para) the activity of producing; whereas, in seeing, there is no remainder outside of or beyond the activity itself at the moment it is accomplished.
 Aristotle, for his part, simply designated sophia (also referred to as the arete or excellence of philosophical reflection) as the consummation or the final cause (telos) of techne.
 Heidegger attempted to explain the Aristotelian conceptualization outlined in the Nicomachean Ethics, where the eidos – the soul of the maker – was treated as the arche of the thing made (ergon).
 In this analogy, the telos constitutes the arche but in a certain degree not at the disposition of techne.

-In modern
+In modern philosophy

+The notion of purpose, or telos, has formed the foundation of cybernetics, and is now part of the modern analysis of social media platforms as intelligent social machines.

 Action theory also makes essential use of teleological vocabulary.
 From Donald Davidson's perspective, an action is just something an agent does with an intention – i.e., looking forward to some end to be achieved by the action.
 Action is considered just a step that is necessary to fulfill human telos, as it leads to habits.

-According to the Marxist perspective, historical change is dictated by socio-economic structures, which means that laws largely determine the realization of the telos of the class struggle.
+According to the Marxist perspective, historical change is dictated by socio-economic structures (or "laws"), which are simultaneously preconditions and limitations of the realization of the telos of the class struggle.